mishapadidar/stellarator_multiobjective/lab_notebook.md

 ## Multi-Objective Optimization of Stellarator Plasma Boundaries

 ### ToDO
+- Switch to SurfaceRZPseudoSpectral coordinates
+  > `simsopt` vesion `0.7.0` does not have this feature.
+Need to upgrade to get access.
 - Upgrade concurrent evals and jacobian in qh\_prob1.py so that arbitrary number of points can be evaluated.
 - Exploratory Analysis
-  - Switch to SurfaceRZPseudoSpectral coordinates
   - make 1d plots to show finite difference fidelity, multi-modality, and simulation failures
   - Select VMEC discretization based on fidelity